Partavate-Studios/nft-tabletop-dice/README.md

 This deploys changes to the **client only**.
 Contract changes must be deployed to their chains using Hardhat.

-Build the Docker image, from inside `./client`
+Build the Docker image, from inside `./`

 ```
-cd client
 docker login registry.gitlab.com
 docker build -t registry.gitlab.com/partavate/nft-dice-roller/client:0.2 .
 docker push registry.gitlab.com/partavate/nft-dice-roller/client:0.2